Luseland

-Luseland is a small town in Rural Municipality of Progress No.351, in the west-central region of Saskatchewan.
+Luseland is a town in the Rural Municipality of Progress No. 351, in the west-central region of Saskatchewan.
 The town's population as of the 2006 Canadian Census was 571, down 5% from the 2001 Census.

 It is known as the hometown of the Canadian business magnate Jim Pattison.

 History

-It was the Métis who led the explorer John Palliser into this district in 1858, and it was he who saw most of the country as barren and unsuitable for agriculture.
-[5] The botanist, John Macoun, traversing the same country in 1881, after the buffalo had been nearly wiped out, saw the country as an agricultural Eden.
+The Métis people led explorer John Palliser into this district in 1858, and it was he who saw most of the country as barren and unsuitable for agriculture.
+[5] Botanist John Macoun, traversing the same country in 1881 after the buffalo had been nearly wiped out, saw the country as an agricultural Eden.
 [6] A quarter of a century later, the first settlers arrived in the Luseland district, drawn by accounts of the rich pastures of prairie wool along the Grass Lake valley.
 It is for this reason that Luseland became one of the most productive wheat-growing areas in the west, boasting as many as six grain elevators.